DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 - Characters
    - Attributes, Skills, and Modifiers
    - Dealers, Bystanders and Companions
-- During Play
+- Playing the Game
-   - Out of Combat
+   - Exploration and Adventuring
    - Making a Check
       - Degrees of Success
       - Upper and Lower Hand